The Petz recovery map for optical losses: Introduction

 The problem has been recognized early on, and error correction schemes have been proposed.
 It is notably known that perfect error correction of such a Gaussian channel is impossible using only Gaussian operations \cite{niset2009no}.
 In this paper, we consider \textit{approximate correction of losses using the Petz recovery map}~\cite{petz1986sufficient,petz1988sufficiency}.
 The Petz map is known to guarantee near-optimal recovery according to several criteria \cite{nearoptimal1,nearpotimal2,nearoptimal3,nearoptimal4}.
 It does appear naturally in error correction after the encoding stage \cite{Petzerrorcorrection}, but here we focus on its implementation without that stage.
 In spite of its widespread theoretical use in quantum data processing \cite{dataprocessing}, fluctuation theorems \cite{kwon-kim,fluctuationtheorem} and other thermodynamical entropies \cite{entropy}, interest in its experimental implementation is growing only now \cite{kwon-zhang,wenhan,leaNMR}, and the case of Gaussian channels was also studied only recently \cite{GaussianPetz2}.

-In this work, we will focus on a specific lossy Gaussian channel, and characterize its Petz recovery map when reference states are thermal states.
+In this work, we will focus on a specific lossy Gaussian channel, and characterize its Petz recovery map when reference states are Gaussian states.
 The paper is structured as follows: In \cref{Preliminaries}, we introduce the necessary background on Gaussian channels, Gaussian states, and the Gaussian Petz recovery map.
 In \cref{model}, we present the lossy channel under consideration and its corresponding Petz recovery map.
 In \cref{fidelity}, we analyze the recovery performance of Petz recovery map comparing to two other trivial recovery protocols that either keep the noisy state or replace it with the reference state.
-In \cref{discussion}, we provide a physical intuition for when the Petz recovery map acts either as a beam splitter or as a phase-insensitive amplifier and demonstrate that it is near-optimal within the considered recovery protocols.
+We show that it is near-optimal within a class of recovery maps.
+In \cref{multi}, we extend to two mode cases, where we show that using global Petz recovery map is better at recovering correlations.